pslucas0212/rhel-sca-subscriptionmanager/README.md

       # insights-client

 - In the Inventory when you look at your registered server list, you'll see in Tags column the Tag icon is now "highlighted" with a number next to the Tag icon.
 THe number next to the Tag icon represents the number of tags associated with a particular RHEL instance.
-- Clicking on a Tag icon for a particular server pops up a dialog box with tags available for a specific registered servier.
+- Clicking on a Tag icon for a particular server pops up a dialog box with tags available for a specific registered server.

 ![Server tag example](/images/tag02a.png)
 ![Server tag dialog box](/images/tag03.png)